northox/northox.github.io/_posts/2015-09-20-qubes-rumprun.md

   - Lead to the enforcement of [trusted converters](http://blog.invisiblethings.org/2013/02/21/converting-untrusted-pdfs-into-trusted.html).
   - More device domains: USB, BlueTooth, audio, hard drive/file system.

-**The approach values minimalism over _featurism_**
+**It values minimalism over _featurism_**
-  Obviously, this is always a good thing for security and mainly translates into making exploitation harder (but really nothing to get too excited about) and less management: not much to play with, e.g. there's no shell; not much to gain persistence with, e.g. mostly read-only.
+  Obviously, this is always a good thing for security and mainly translates into less management and making exploitation harder (but really nothing to get too excited about): not much to play with, e.g. there's no shell; not much to gain persistence with, e.g. mostly read-only.

 ### Rumprun unikernel
 Most unikernels run single language such as Erlang, Haskell or OCaml and implement/maintain their own set of system components: drivers, protocols such as TLS, etc. While such approach can be useful in special use-cases, what Qubes is looking for is to reuse exciting/maintained code (apps and drivers).